anavarro9731/soap/src/dev-guide.md

 #### Subscribing

-Subscribing to an event, is as simple as creating a handler for it, and then [registering that handler](#handler-registration)
+Subscribing to an event, is as simple as creating a MessageFunctions class for it, and then [registering it](#messagefunction-registration)
 You can subscribe to events you publish as well as those belonging to other services.

 ### Other considerations